Interviewing with Confidence Interview Preparation and Research

 The usual advice is to read the yearly financial report, but for most people, a giant report full of numbers is just something to put on a shelf.
 It gives you tons of data but hides the human story behind complicated money words, making you feel more confused than when you started.

-To really get how any business works, you need to stop trying to remember numbers and start following the real journey of one dollar from a customer's pocket to the company's bank account.
+To get how any business works, you need to stop trying to remember numbers and start following the real journey of one dollar from a customer's pocket to the company's bank account.

 The Science of Understanding Business Models